The Celebrity PA Network: Private Staffing for the Affluent

 celebrity personal assistant jobsMake sure your celebrity PA job will come with a letter

-One of the biggest surprises of my career -- as both a celebrity assistant and headhunter for the UHNW -- is how many celebrities pay cash for their assistants.
-Some of the time, the PA is even working illegally.
-The celebrity hires the assistant as an "independent contractor," but rarely does the assistant meet the legal requirements to qualify as an IC.
+One of the biggest surprises of my career -- as both a celebrity assistant and headhunter for the UHNW -- is how many celebrities pay cash for their staff.
+Some of the time, the staff is even working illegally.
+The celebrity hires a staff member as an "independent contractor," but rarely does the candidate meet the legal requirements to qualify as an IC.
 The celebrity employers know this, and that's why they pay cash because they want everything "off the books."

-While being a celebrity personal assistant certainly does have "job perks," those roles often pay far too less because the Hollywood A-listers know that there are people who will work for cheap just to have access to the lifestyle: red carpet events, private jets, exotic cars, etc.
+While working for a celebrity does have "job perks," those roles often pay far too less because the Hollywood A-listers know that there are people who will work for cheap just to have access to the lifestyle: red carpet events, private jets, exotic cars, etc.

-When PAs get burned out from the 16-hour days, six days a week, they eventually quit.
-When it comes time to get a verifiable recommendation letter, that's where the assistant gets a rude awakening: no letter.
+When staff members get burned out from the 16-hour days, six days a week, they eventually quit.
+When it comes time to get a verifiable recommendation letter, that's where the former staff member gets a rude awakening: no letter and "ghosting."

-The celebrity's agent, manager, publicist, or personal trainer will rarely -- if ever -- be willing to "vouch" that the assistant did in fact work for the Star because they don't want to put anything on paper that would verify the A-lister was breaking the law.
+The celebrity's agent, manager, or publicist will rarely -- if ever -- be willing to "vouch" that the candidate did in fact work for the Star because they don't want to put anything on paper that would verify the A-lister was breaking the law.

-I've also been in situations where I did have a recommendation letter from the Star to confirm the assistant's employment, but it wasn't verifiable.
-It was written by some business entity affiliated with the celebrity, but when you call the number you can't get anyone on the phone.
+I've also been in situations where I did have a recommendation letter from a celebrity to confirm an assistant's employment, but it wasn't verifiable.
+It was written by some business entity affiliated with the celebrity, but when you call the number, you can't get anyone on the phone.
 Then I wrote to the address on the letter and didn't hear anything back.
-Basically, the celebrity gave a "bogus" letter to the assistant just to get rid of them, and then when it comes time to have that letter actually mean something, everyone runs away and the assistant is left "holding the bag."
+Basically, the celebrity gave a "bogus" letter to the assistant just to get rid of them, and then when it came time to have that letter actually mean something, everyone runs away, and the assistant is left "holding the bag."

 I have also been in situations where the celebrity assistants were working legally, and did have legit recommendation letters, but they became "stale" and were not verifiable because the celebrities eventually move, change phones, get different agents, etc. Once that happens, A-listers are very difficult to reach.
 So those "glory days" as a celebrity PA can't always help your personal assistant career.